Rubaya mines: M23 conflict (2023–present)

 Due to the M23 offensive reaching the area, SMB announced that mining was suspended on February 10, 2023.
 The FARDC withdrew from the area on February 24, and the mines were looted and briefly occupied by M23 forces, before the area was retaken by FARDC on March 1.
-Mwangachuchu was arrested and accused by the Congolese government of several crimes, including collaborating with the M23 and possessing of weapons of war.
+Mwangachuchu was arrested and accused by the Congolese government of several crimes, including collaborating with the M23 and possessing weapons of war.

 According to an order from the Ministry of mines, mining on the SMB concession was again ordered to be halted, but a deadly mining collapse on May 8 made clear that this order was not being followed.

-The December 2023 report of the United Nations Group of Experts on the Democratic Republic of the Congo noted that since September 2023, the Rubaya mining areas have been under the direct control of "Wazalendo" militias such as ANCDH and PARECO-FF who have allied with the governmental FARDC troops.
+Since September 2023, the Rubaya mining areas have been under the direct control of "Wazalendo" militias such as ANCDH and PARECO-FF who have allied with the governmental FARDC troops.
 The armed groups began collecting "protection" money from miners, with the production continuing illicitly despite a ban from North Kivu provincial authorities and the collapse of due diligence monitoring.

-On April 30, 2024, the March 23 Movement again took control of the town of Rubaya.
+In April 2024, the March 23 Movement again took control of the town of Rubaya.
 On May 2, a spokesman from M23 said the town was "liberated" whereas an activist in Goma condemned the development as an example of "systemic plundering".

+2026 landslides

+On January 28, 2026, following heavy rains, another landslide caused several mines to collapse, killing at least 400 people and injuring several others.

+On 3rd March another landslide killed over 200 people, M23 said the following day.

 Location

 The Mining area is located near the town of Rubaya, at the end of a dirt road which branches off from a main road between the towns of Sake and Walikale.
-The main road was built in the 2000s by the German charity Welthungerhilfe, though by 2015 the road had fallen into disrepair from a lack of maintenance.
+The main road was built in the 2000s by the German charity Welthungerhilfe.
+By 2015, the road had fallen into disrepair from a lack of maintenance.